Normal Function

 CATSPER1-related nonsyndromic male infertility

-At least two mutations in the CATSPER1 gene have been found to cause CATSPER1-related nonsyndromic male infertility.
-These mutations are thought to lead to the production of a CATSPER1 protein that may be altered, nonfunctional, or quickly broken down (degraded) by the cell.
-A lack of functional CATSPER1 protein impairs calcium entry into the sperm cell, which decreases motility and prevents hyperactivation.
-Lack of hyperactivation results in sperm that are unable to push through the membrane of the egg cell and achieve fertilization.
-These sperm abnormalities are the cause of infertility in affected males.
-Male infertility is the only symptom of CATSPER1-related nonsyndromic male infertility.
+Variants (also called mutations) in the CATSPER1 gene have been found to cause CATSPER1-related nonsyndromic male infertility.
+This condition affects the motility of sperm, leading to difficulty conceiving children (a condition called infertility).
+The variants are thought to lead to the production of a CATSPER1 protein that may be altered, nonfunctional, or quickly broken down (degraded) by the cell.
+A lack of functional CATSPER1 protein impairs Ca2+ entry into the sperm cell, which prevents hyperactivation and decreases sperm motility.
+As a result, sperm are unable to push through the membrane of the egg cell and achieve fertilization.

 Additional Information & Resources